 Gattinara DOCG

 Gattinara is a small appellation extending only 101 hectares (250 acres) along the hillsides.
 The soils are predominantly volcanic in origin and the vineyards alternate with woods.
 The grapes are generally small, and compact leading to austere wines with strong tannins and heaps of character and complexity.
-The winery aims to feature the inherent characteristics of the grape, including its minerally nature.
+The winery aims to feature the inherent characteristics of the grape, including its mineral nature.

-Torraccia del Piantavigna Gattina DOCG ages three years in oak casks and features a ruby red color and an intense yet elegant nose with a hint of violet.
+Torraccia del Piantavigna Gattinara DOCG ages three years in oak casks and features a ruby red color and an intense yet elegant nose with a hint of violet.
 Dry and harmonious on the palate.

 Wine exported to